Azure-Samples/azure-spring-apps-blue-green/README.md

 ### Setup the infrastructure

 Only execute the below in case you don't have an Azure resource group and Azure Spring Cloud service deployed yet.
-The below walkthrough also contains the steps needed to set up your deployment secret in your GitHub repository.
+The below walk-through also contains the steps needed to set up your deployment secret in your GitHub repository.
 You will need the latest version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed to execute these steps.

 1. Define environment variables.